 If you believe you have KEES eligibility, but KEES is not listed on your award screen, please contact the Gateway Financial Aid Office.
 To check KEES eligibility, you may visit the KHEAA website.
-KEES requires that students be in a minimum of 6 credit hours to receive KEES.
+KEES requires that students be in a minimum of 6 credit hours.
 Students enrolled in less than 12 credit hours will have their award prorated between 6 – 11 credit hours.

 Direct Student Loans

 There are two types of loans.
 Subsidized and Unsubsidized.
 For Subsidized loans, the government pays the interest while you are in school.
-For the Unsubsidized, interest starts immediately.
+For the Unsubsidized, interest begins upon disbursement.

 You may view your financial aid awards on-line by logging into Student Self-Service.